w3c/wai-curricula/content/content-author/structure.md

 * describe the accessibility considerations when changing the default visual appearance of headings, including:
   * potential inaccessibility of the selected custom visual appearance
   * mismatch between the visual appearance of the heading and the generated markup
-* explain requirements for authoring tools to produce appropriate markup for headings and their corresponding rank levels
+* identify requirements for authoring tools to produce appropriate markup for headings and their corresponding rank levels
 * identify related requirements for designers and developers to ensure visual and non-visual perception of headings

 #### Teaching Ideas for Topic